Hashimoto's Thyroiditis

 Prevention / remedies / cures / treatment for Hashimoto's thyroiditis

 - A diet that soothes inflammation, encourages the production of steroidal hormones (and therefore hormonal balance), minimises allergic reactions and malabsorption of minerals, and normalises the levels of insulin and leptin, the master hormones.
-This diet is detailed in my ebook Grow Youthful, and here you can see an outline of this high-saturated fat, low-grain hunter-gatherer diet.
+It is a no sugar diet.
+Full details are in my eBook Grow Youthful, and here you can see an outline of this high-saturated fat, low-grain hunter-gatherer diet.

-- Gluten-free diet.
-(4) The diet recommended above is gluten-free.
+- Avoid gluten.
+The diet recommended above is gluten-free.
+(4)

 - DMSO.